salilvnair/excelprocessor/README.md

 * Supports AllowedValues annotation for set of valid values.

-* Can be used with any framework of Java or a Rest based Java API.
+* Can be used with any framework of Java like Spring etc.

 * A user validator map, user defined message set, valid value data set can be configured using builder pattern.